 This leaves less populated areas with only small bands and local musician shows.

-According to a small study, there are substantially more tribute band performances in less populated places than there are in metropolitan areas.
-This phenomena is most easily seen in the midwestern United States, where a tribute musician can have a fairly steady career and earn a living wage performing live — which is all any musician really wants anyway.
+There are substantially more tribute band performances in less populated places than there are in metropolitan areas.
+This phenomenon is most easily seen in the midwestern United States, where a tribute musician can have a fairly steady career and earn a living wage performing live — which is all any musician really wants anyway.

 Why Event Planners Choose Tribute Bands

 Tribute bands aren’t just popular with audiences and music fans, but they’re also a hit with event planners.
 Here are some of the reasons why event planners might choose a tribute band over a cover band or indie band.

 Tribute Bands Give Event Planners the Chance to Tie Well-Known Music to Event Themes

 A big reason why event planners opt for tribute bands is it gives them the chance to tie the theme of their event to a place in music history.